laravel/docs/migrations.md

 You should commit your database schema file to source control so that other new developers on your team may quickly create your application's initial database structure.

 > {note} Migration squashing is only available for the MySQL, PostgreSQL, and SQLite databases.
+In addition, MySQL & PostgreSQL dumps cannot be used in combination with an in-memory SQLite database during testing.

 <a name="migration-structure"></a>
 ## Migration Structure